Installing the toolbox

 • uses an Executor that launches kubectl apply with the new helm file adservice.yaml you just saved to apply the new configuration

-• uses another Executor to wait for the new configuration to be actually rolled out by launching kubectl rollout status
+• uses another Executor to wait for the new configuration to be rolled out by launching kubectl rollout status

 If you need to store Akamas artifacts, scripts, or any other file that requires persistence, you can use the /work directory, which persists across restarts.
 This is the default working directory at login time.